arabold/serverless-sentry-plugin/README.md

   npm install --save-dev serverless-sentry
   ```

-- Check out the examples below how to integrate it with your project
+- Check out the examples below on how to integrate it with your project
   by updating `serverless.yml` as well as your Lambda handler code.

 ## Usage